How to edit the TEI Guidelines

 Each chapter of the Guidelines is stored in a file called Source/Guidelines/xx/YY-name.xml where xx is the language (currently only en or fr), YY is the two letter identifier for each chapter (see Chapter codes) and name is the name of the module being defined by that chapter.

 - Write a new file saintName.xml containing an <elementSpec> for your new element and add it to the Specs folder.
+Look at other specifications to see which ODD elements to use.
+Note that we do not use <valDesc> at this time, instead using only a <datatype> .

 Edit the source of the relevant chapter (presumably